danielgrycman/freeplane-xslt/README.md

 # Version history

+- **2015-10-30**
+  - Added asciidoctor exporter first draft as fork of markdown exporter
 - **2014-11-12**
   - Removed need to download Reveal.js separately
   - Level 3 and lower map nodes are shown as list items in Reveal.js